Royal Merchant: Search for the wreck

 The Odyssey Marine Exploration company has tried for several years to locate the wreck but has been unsuccessful thus far.

 In 2007 the team announced the Black Swan Project, the name given by Odyssey Marine Exploration for its discovery and recovery of an estimated US$500 million (£363 million) worth of silver and gold coins, from a shipwreck, was originally rumored in the press to be from the Royal Merchant.
 The Odyssey team is still uncertain as to the identity of the wreck, but now believe it may be the Nuestra Señora de las Mercedes, a Spanish vessel sunk in 1804.

 The team continued to search for the ship on the 2009 Discovery Channel television show, Treasure Quest, but were unsuccessful once again.
 These are not the only team to look for this ship.
-Isles of Scilly based Treasure Hunter Todd Stevens also periodically looks for her remains.
-This is because the narratives show that the Royal Merchant sank 10 leagues from Land's End, which is about 35 nautical miles.
+Isles of Scilly-based Treasure Hunter Todd Stevens also periodically looks for her remains.
+This is because the narratives show that the Royal Merchant sank 10 leagues from Land's End, which is 30 nautical miles or about 35 statute miles.
 A search area that large also encompasses the Isles of Scilly.
 In more recent times an anchor was trawled up by fishermen off Land's End and the media wrongly printed that the wreck had been found.
 However, Stevens believes that anchor to be Dutch and too late in date to be from the Royal Merchant.